Dr. Jane Bluestein

 Click here for special sale books on a range of topics, discounts up to 70%.

-New Arrival: Managing 21st Century Classrooms
+Featured: Managing 21st Century Classrooms

 A new venture with an old friend!
 One of my editors from Corwin (The Win-Win Classroom and Becoming a Win-Win Teacher) is now working with ASCD and ivited me to participate in their new Arias project— a series of small books that target a specific issue in teaching.
 She challenged me to create a comprehensive view of classroom management in a format that an educator could read in one sitting.
 Wow, right?